Director/Screenwriter: Roman Coppola

 By Roderick Heath

 Damn Francis Ford Coppola and his talented family!
 Even if, Nicholas Cage excluded (sometimes), they’re entirely preferable behind the camera to in front of it, they’ve still managed to brew many a sour grape into critical wine.
-Daughter Sofia, of course, survived being skinned alive a trifle excessively for her acting in The Godfather Part III (1990) to become, to my mind, the most interesting American director under 40 today.
+Daughter Sofia, of course, survived being skinned alive a trifle excessively for her acting in The Godfather Part III (1990) to become one of the most interesting American directors today.
 Her older brother Roman came into the family business as an assistant director and editor and made his directorial debut with the barely seen CQ, which I’ve sought out since its release but only just caught up with.
 It was worth the wait and should have been seen back then.
 Where Sofia’s works are cool and poetic, CQ proves lush, ironic, and more openly referential.
 It’s also one of the unsung movies of the decade, a densely packed hour and a half that manages to sum up much of the beauty and the pain of being young and creative.

 Paul Ballard (Jeremy Davies) is a young, up-and-coming American filmmaker who’s moved to Paris in the late 1960s and is currently employed as an editor on a pop-arty superhero flick, Codename: Dragonfly.
 But he considers his real work to be the confessional documentary he’s working on, which charts his daily travails and disintegrating relationship with his airline hostess girlfriend Marlene (Élodie Bouchez).
 Paul desperately wants to be an innovative, personal cinematic artist, and he perceives Dragonfly as time-wasting phoniness.
 Dragonfly’s director, Andrezej (Gerard Depardieu), is an aging has-been auteur who’s convinced himself he’s making a vitally relevant parable about the student revolutionary movement.
 He’s conjured a soppy anti-climactic ending where Dragonfly, the vampy spy-for-hire heroine, falls in love with rebel leader Mr. E (Billy Zane) and joins his movement.
 Angry and disappointed, the film’s Ponti-and-de Laurentiis-esque producer Enzo (Giancarlo Giannini) fires Andrezej, who’s so upset he punches his fist through the screening room door.
 Enzo seeks a new director to finish the project.
 At first he settles on young whiz kid Felix DeMarco (Jason Schwartzman), who’s just wrapping up a vampire film, but when Felix breaks his leg in a car crash, Paul is elected to conjure a decent ending for the movie.